alephium/alephium/README.md

 ### Requierments

-You must have the following dependencies installed on your system in order to run our JAR delivrable:
+You must have the following dependencies installed on your system in order to run our JAR deliverable:

 - java (>= 8, 11 is recommended)